25 Black Models Who Broke Barriers in the Fashion World

 In 2019, she returned as a Sports Illustrated Swimsuit Issue cover star, showing off a fuller figure and looking fabulous.

 Since her modeling days, Tyra has become known for producing and hosting ‘America’s Next Top Model,’ which has several successful spin-offs worldwide.
-This former Victoria’s Secret Angel went on to host Dancing with the Stars.
+This former Victoria’s Secret Angel also went on to host Dancing with the Stars.

 Alek Wek